Headsets (relationship savers)

 We've found our headsets come in handy for calm communications while catching a mooring ball, docking, going up the mast, putting up sails, working in a tech space or in an engine bay...and I could go on and on.

 There's no more yelling from opposite ends of the boat.
-Or getting so frustrated that your first mate isn't doing what you need, that you throw them overboard.
+Or getting so frustrated with your first mate for not doing what you need, that you throw them overboard.

 There are several brands and options out there.
 But we learned there are a few key things you want to look for.